iGardening Logo Large Transparent Background

 • Weeding: Regularly remove all weeds to prevent competition for nutrients.

-• Mulching: Apply a layer of rotted manure or garden compost to retain moisture and suppress weeds.
+• Mulching: Apply a layer of rotted manure or compost to retain moisture and suppress weeds.

-• Feeding: Apply a balanced fertiliser in spring and autumn to encourage strong growth.
+• Feeding: Apply a balanced fertiliser in spring and autumn to encourage vigorous growth.

 How Tall Does Asparagus Raffaello Grow?

-Raffaello plants can reach a height of 100cm (39in) when fully mature.
+When fully mature, Raffaello plants can reach a height of 100cm (39in).
 Their tall, feathery foliage adds a striking feature to your garden while also helping to support spear production.

 Harvesting Asparagus Raffaello